 Enjoy Mallorca by bike: the route to Sa Calobra

 Among the routes we propose in Cycling in Mallorca, the one that takes you to Sa Calobra is one of the most spectacular.
 It runs through the beautiful Tramuntana mountain range all the way to the coast.
-And if you don't feel like doing the return trip, don't worry.
-You can do it on one of the boats that leave from Sa Calobra.

 The route has a distance of 43.4 kilometres, but it is quite demanding because it runs through mountainous areas.
 In fact, it reaches a maximum altitude of 739 metres.
 However, if you do it at your own pace, you will certainly have no trouble finishing it.
 And, in return, you will have seen unparalleled landscapes of great beauty.

 As we have already mentioned, the route starts in Pollensa, one of the most historic towns on the island of Mallorca.
 We recommend that you visit the church of Madre de Dios de los Ángeles, with its spectacular Baroque altarpiece, and stroll through the Joan March gardens.
 Here you can also see the Desbrull Gothic tower.
 But perhaps the most typical thing to do in Pollensa is to climb the 365 steps that lead to the top of Mount Calvario, where there is a small 18th-century church.

 Also, before starting your bike route, you can get a sandwich of camaiot, a delicious local sausage that will serve as a refreshment for the route.

 First part of the journey: the sanctuary of Lluc